OpenBB-finance/OpenBB/openbb_platform/providers/invesco/README.md

-# OpenBB Blackrock Provider
+# OpenBB Invesco Provider

-This extension integrates the Blackrock data provider into the OpenBB Platform.
+This extension integrates the Invesco data provider into the OpenBB Platform.

 ## Installation